 What is macroeconomics?

-Macroeconomists study such questions as: What makes the business cycle fluctuate; what makes economic growth go up and down; how are prices determined; what is the rate of inflation, and what determines it; what is productivity growth; and what are the determinants of productivity?
-Importantly, macroeconomists also study the role government has in determining the pace of growth, the long-run rate of potential output in an economy, and the inflation rate.
+Macroeconomists examine questions such as: What makes the business cycle fluctuate; what makes economic growth go up and down; how are prices determined; what is the rate of inflation, and what determines it; what is productivity growth; and what are the determinants of productivity?
+Importantly, macroeconomists also examine the government’s role in determining the pace of growth, the long-run rate of potential output in an economy, and the inflation rate.

 What are New Zealand's macroeconomic frameworks?

 Our macroeconomic frameworks guide decision-making and policy choices about taxes, spending, debt and interest rates.
-These choices are critical determinants to the wellbeing of current and future New Zealanders by influencing outcomes for macroeconomic issues such as growth, employment and inflation.
-Currently, our macroeconomic framework rests on three institutional pillars:
+These choices are critical determinants to the wellbeing of New Zealanders, both now and in the future, by influencing outcomes for macroeconomic issues such as economic growth, employment and inflation.
+Currently, our macroeconomic frameworks rest on three institutional pillars:

 - sustainable public finances based on principles of responsible and transparent fiscal management